Are you a woman over 40 and wondering what may be contributing to you not feeling well and your current health condition?

 Hormonal imbalances

-Lifestyle – sleep, stress, exercise or movement
+Lifestyle – sleep, stress, exercise

-Thought patterns – mental and emotional health
+Thought patterns, mental and emotional health

 Infections/Bacteria/Viruses/Parasites